-The AWG is composed of 14 members, 4 representative members from the District’s Commissions (Community Planning Commission, Community Agricultural Commission, Community Stewardship Commission and the former Climate Change Select Committee) as well as 1 Council observer.
+The AWG is composed of 14 members, four representative members from the District’s Commissions (Community Planning Commission, Community Agricultural Commission, Community Stewardship Commission and the former Climate Change Select Committee) as well as one Council observer.
 The working group members bring a variety of skills, experience and perspective including marine, agricultural, public engagement, community and social wellness and housing.
 A list of members can be found on the OCP Project Page.

 Why is the District planning for new housing when we are a rural community?